openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-user-suite/flight-silo/migrations.md

 # Managing Migrations

-Migration provide a method for replicating [Silo software](./software.md) installations on new clusters.
+Migrations provide a method for replicating [Silo software](./software.md) installations on new clusters.
 This supports quicker time-to-science by reducing the admin work required to create duplicate environments in ephemeral cloud situations.

 Every [software pull](./software.md#software-pull-name-version) made by the user will be recorded in an "archive".
 This will detail what software version was installed from what silos and to which directories it was installed.